AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 When managing your account access or sessions, including actions like logging out, the following information may be transmitted:

-- **User ID and email address**: Unique identifiers for your account.
+- **User ID**: The unique identifier and status of your account.
+- **Email address**: The email address associated with your account.
 - **Session information**: Details about the active sessions associated with your account.
-- **Access token**: A token used to authenticate and maintain your session.
+- **Authorization token**: A token used to authenticate and maintain your session.

 This information is crucial for maintaining secure access to your account and managing sessions across multiple devices.